pirapira/bamboo/doc/semantics.md

 Initially, when the program is deployed, the program is not running (or running with 0-times nesting).
 When the program is not running, the world can only call the program.

-When the world calls the program, the nesting increases by one.
+When the world calls the program or deploys code, the nesting increases by one.
 When the program returns, fails, or destroys itself, the nesting decreases by one.

 From the above sentences, you should be able to prove that the nesting never goes below zero.